-This lesser known museum has closed because they are rebuilding, from the ground up.
+This lesser-known museum has closed because they are rebuilding, from the ground up.
 It is a museum that you are likely to find only in New York City, as it focuses on local, national and international artists of African descent and other work inspired by black culture.
 Consequently, all exhibits are currently online.

 The website now redirects patrons to the various neighbourhood locations of their temporary exhibition spaces.
 I think this is a really good time for out of towners to go, because a visit will force you to wander 125th street and other major corridors of Harlem in a way that you might not do otherwise.